-The Missouri Cancer Registry and Research Center (MCR-ARC) was established in 1972 under contract between the Missouri Division of Health (now the Missouri Department of Health and Senior Services) and the Cancer Research Center in Columbia, although data submission from hospital-based registries was voluntary.
+The Missouri Cancer Registry was established in 1972 under a contract between the Missouri Division of Health (now the Missouri Department of Health and Senior Services) and the Cancer Research Center in Columbia, although data submission from hospital-based registries was voluntary.
 In May 1984, the Missouri General Assembly passed a bill to require hospital inpatient cancer reporting, which was signed into law by Governor Christopher S. [Kit] Bond in August 1984, (192.650 RSMo).
 The Missouri Cancer Registry became population-based with the1985 diagnosis year.

 In May 1999, the Missouri General Assembly passed a bill expanding cancer reporting to include not only hospital inpatients but also hospital outpatient settings, physician offices, pathology laboratories, ambulatory surgical centers, residential care facilities I and II, intermediate care facilities, skilled nursing facilities and free-standing cancer clinics and treatment centers.
 The late Governor Mel Carnahan then signed the expanded reporting statute, which became effective on August 28,1999 (192.650 - 192.657 RSMo).

 In September 1999, MCR day-to-day operations as well as a number of surveillance activities were contracted to the University of Missouri (MU).
-Since 2002, MCR has been located wihin the Department of Health Management and Informatics and is a collaborative effort between MU and the Missouri Department of Health and Senior Services (DHSS), Division of Community Health, Office of Surveillance, Evaluation, Planning and Health Information (OSEPHI). ).
-In early 2011, to better reflect its activities, MCR became the Missouri Cancer Registry and Research Center (MCR-ARC).
+Since 2002, MCR has been located wihin the Department of Health Management and Informatics and is a collaborative effort between MU and the Missouri Department of Health and Senior Services (DHSS) when all operations were outsourced to MU.
+To better reflect its activities, MCR became the Missouri Cancer Registry and Research Center (MCR-ARC) in early 2011.

 In June 2008, cancer was included in the Missouri Department of Health and Senior Services (DHSS) list of reportable diseases and conditions.
 This crucial update duly reinforces the importance of cancer reporting by all entities within the state.